Should You Buy a New Construction or Resale Home in Hardin Valley?

 • Senior Real Estate Specialist (SRES®)

-These credentials reflect my commitment to education, ethics, and professional excellence — but my focus always remains on what matters most to my clients.
+These credentials reflect my commitment to education, ethics, and professional excellence — but my focus always remains on delivering thoughtful guidance and strong results for my clients.

 I love travel, historic architecture, and exploring neighborhoods — both locally and abroad.
-My family and I split time between Knoxville life and visiting loved ones around the world, experiences that shape how I connect with clients navigating big transitions of their own.
+Those experiences shape how I connect with clients who are navigating meaningful transitions and making big, often emotional, decisions.

-Whether you’re buying, selling, or simply thinking ahead, I believe good decisions start with good information.
+Whether you’re actively planning a move or simply thinking ahead, I believe good decisions start with good information.

 Work With Us